 Another option if you don’t mind not having a battery included either is the Huawei E8372 Wingle.

 This internet for motorhomes option is somewhere in between a portable router and a standard dongle.
-So they need to be connected to power to work, but you can connect multiple devices and are unlocked for any data SIM worldwide.
+So they need to be connected to power to work, but you can connect multiple devices and they are unlocked for any data SIM worldwide.

 Campervan Internet External Aerial